jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 ## Not seeing build errors

-A few errors on arm in drivers.
+A few errors on arm allmodconfig in drivers.
 I think all of these are from implicit `struct debugfs_node` declarations in structs, which are distinct from `struct dentry` because of the `#define`.
 We might need to do `#define debugfs_node dentry` more :(

 ```
 In file included from ./include/linux/mmc/host.h:13,